Introduction to .NET Core

 .NET Core includes only the libraries and the minimal common functions absolutely necessary for an application to run cross-platform (Mac, Linux, Windows).
 In other words, you “pay” only for what you use.
 This can only make us happy, since tests showing that it supports with 2300% more requests per second than the ‘’old” ASP.NET 4.6. are already out there.Topics: NET

 IrinaSenior software developer and Microsoft Certified Solution Developer for Web and Application Lifecycle Management.
-Above all, passionate about leadership and personal development, both hers and her team's.
+Above all, passionate about leadership and personal development, as well as creating learning contexts for her team.